-If you are experiencing problems with repairs you can get help from your nearest Citizens Advice.
+If you are experiencing problems with repairs you can talk to an adviser.

 Verbal tenancy agreements

-A tenancy agreement exists even if there is only an verbal agreement between you and your landlord.
-For example, you and your landlord may have agreed at the start of the tenancy how much the rent would be and when it is payable, whether it includes fuel or whether your landlord can decide who else can live in the accommodation.
+A tenancy agreement exists even if there is only a verbal agreement between you and your landlord.
+For example, you and your landlord may have agreed at the start of the tenancy:

 It’s harder to prove what was agreed if it isn’t in writing.
 This is because there’s often no proof of what has been agreed, or a particular problem may have arisen which the agreement did not cover.
 You might also be able to prove what was agreed in other ways - for example, with emails or text messages.

-If you’re thinking of disputing or are trying to enforce a verbal agreement with your tenant or landlord, you can get help from your nearest Citizens Advice.
+If you’re thinking of disputing or are trying to enforce a verbal agreement with your tenant or landlord, you can talk to an adviser.